TrainWeb.org Facebook Page

 On the Coast Starlight, you will get two bottles of water and a $6.00 food and beverage coupon you can use to enjoy a meal or snack in the Diner, Lounge or Parlour Car.
 You'll have access to the Parlour Car to enjoy the popular wine tastings, for a small fee.
 When it's time to get back to business, stay connected with free Wi-Fi access.
 The overhead luggage racks were taken out above the seats to give the seating area more of an open feel to it.
 The seating area is twelve leather seats with ample leg room is on the lower level of one of the coaches and power outlets along the wall.
 A pillow is given to each passenger and you are all set for the trip to your destination.

-Robin and I took the last two seats on the right side of the car.
-Jenell was across from us, with Brian having the window seat ahead of her.
-The Internet worked extremely well so I posted a post on Trainorders.com just before we left.
-The train departed Los Angeles on time and we were off on my second long-distance train ride since coming back from the NRHS Convention trip in July.
-It felt really good to be back on the train.
-We passed the Metrolink facility before heading out into the San Fernando Valley, stopping at Burbank Airport.
-Now a tour of the Business Class section of the Coast Starlight.
+Robin and I chose the last two seats on the right, Jenell was across from us and Brian had the window seat ahead of her.
+The train departed Los Angeles on time and we were off on my second long-distance train ride since July; it felt really good to be back on the train.
+We passed the Metrolink facility before entering the San Fernando Valley and stopped at Burbank Airport.

 The seating area.